-Dr. Celia Chang, a Ph.D. biochemist, leads the Genomics Facility with 13 years of experience.
-Dr. Chang has the primary responsibility for Illumina gene expression, SNP Genotyping and CNV studies, genome sequencing using the Illumina GAIIx, and facility management.
+Dr. Celia Chang, a Ph.D. biochemist, leads the Genomics Facility with 14 years of experience.
+Dr. Chang has the primary responsibility for Illumina gene expression, SNP Genotyping and CNV studies, genome sequencing using the Illumina GAIIx and HiSeq 2000, and facility management.
 Dr. Chang is assisted by Dr. Shashi Bala, Ms. Rajrupa Majumdar, Ms. Tran Nguyen, and Ms. Sandy Widura.

 Gene Expression and Genotyping Studies